 \section{Our Method}

 In this paper, we propose \OURS, which addresses the GCD task in a multi-modal paradigm.
-As shown in \figref{fig:method}, our~\OURS~contains two stages.
-In the first stage, we learn a text embedding synthesizer (TES, in \secref{ssec:tes}) to generate pseudo text embeddings for each sample.
-In the second stage, a dual-branch multi-modal joint training strategy with cross-modal instance consistency (in \secref{ssec:DCGC}) is introduced to fully leverage multi-modal features.
+As shown in \cref{fig:method}, our~\OURS~contains two stages.
+In the first stage, we learn a text embedding synthesizer (TES, in \cref{ssec:tes}) to generate pseudo text embeddings for each sample.
+In the second stage, a dual-branch multi-modal joint training strategy with cross-modal instance consistency (in \cref{ssec:DCGC}) is introduced to fully leverage multi-modal features.